3D Secure

 Additional information

-- Maestro is a debit card issued on the MasterCard network which requires 3D Secure authentication for all non-recurring transactions.
+- Maestro is a debit card issued on the Mastercard network.
+It requires 3D Secure authentication for all non-recurring transactions.
+Implementing 3DS2 for PSD2 will enable the Maestro 3DS2 flow.

 - Local India credit card processing requires 3D Secure authentication.